Yurui-Feng/Image-Captioning-Sagemaker/README.md

             WSGIPath: "application:application"
         ```

-    - Zip all the application files at the root level of the archive.
+    - Zip all the application files at the root level of the `flask_app` folder.

 Please note that the file structure of your application should look like this:

 ```
-my_flask_app/
+flask_app/
 ├── application.py
 ├── requirements.txt
 ├── templates/